StefanoMezzini/south-euclid-deer-ovariectomy/to-do.md

+- model:
+  - HR
+  - range crossing time?
+  - diffusion rate
+  - speed?
-- We will somehow need to note gaps (animal leaves and returns)
+- note frequency of gaps for the two groups (animal leaves and returns)
-- moving window (window = 1 month)